mvolkmann/blog/src/swift/SwiftUI.md

 - `Assets.xcassets`

-  This associates names with assets such as colors, images, audio files, and video files.
+  This associates names with assets such as colors, images, and data files.
+  It is not used for audio and video files.

 - `Preview Content` group